huhwt/huhwt-wtlin/README.md

 The version presented here combines the concepts of the originals with elements from TAM and own extensions.

 Currently, the module is still under development, not all actions lead to the desired results yet.
-However, the primary function is already sufficiently stable that I consider it reasonable to publish it as a pre-release.
+However, the primary function is already sufficiently stable that I consider it reasonable to publish it as a **pre-release**.

 ## Contents
 This readme contains the following main sections